If you’re renting to a tenant who has violated the lease or failed to pay rent, you may need to send an eviction notice.

 How Much is an Eviction Notice?

-It costs nothing to create your own eviction letter, but you may need to pay the cost of certified mail delivery to serve the notice to your tenant.
+It costs nothing to create your eviction letter, but you may need to pay the certified mail delivery fee to serve the tenant’s notice.

-If the eviction goes to court, the average fees will be anywhere from $50 to $200 or more, depending on your state and the specifics of the case.
+If the eviction goes to court, the average fees will be anywhere from $50 to $200 or more, depending on your state and the case’s specifics.

 Where to get a free eviction notice template